 The Pool Maintenance Program at Utah’s Hogle Zoo offers volunteer divers an opportunity to dive and to help the Rocky Shores Exhibit staff maintain water quality in our seal/sea lion and polar bear pools.

-- Divers must be available to dive Tuesday or Thursday mornings and must be able to dive a minimum of two, four-hour dives per month.
+- Divers must be available to dive Tuesday or Thursday and must be able to dive a minimum of two, four-hour dives per month.

 - NOTE: You will not be diving with the Rocky Shores animals.